- Get Support

 If i’m approved for Head Start funding how long will the process take?

 Once your referral has been approved Head Start will post you an introductory pack.
 Within this pack a consent form (with freepost envelope) will be provided.
 If at this point you would like to engage with Head Start and commence therapy you will be required to return the consent form within 3 weeks.
-On receiving your consent Head Start will allocate you a therapist within 10 working days.
+On receiving your consent Head Start will aim to allocate you a therapist within 10 working days.
 Your appointment with the therapist can be scheduled the very next day or a couple of weeks depending on yours and the therapist’s availability.